Man sitting at a desk looking thoughtfully at a cell phone

 1. Click on the three dots in the bottom right-hand corner, below the video, next to the “thumbs up”/“thumbs down” icons and the share function.

-2. At the top of the list that appears, click on “Report.”
+2. From the list that appears, click on “Report.”

 4. Here you can ask YouTube to do more to combat climate misinformation.
 Suggested text you can use: “Please detox your algorithm, add ‘climate misinformation’ to your borderline-content policy and correct the record by working with independent fact-checkers to inform users who have seen or interacted with this video.”